-- 1. apply economic principals, tools, and logic to discuss and examine health and health care issues, including health care systems, markets, and reform proposals. - 2. describe the key components of the Patient Protection and Affordable Care Act (PPACA) and proposed reforms such as the American Health Care Act (AHCA), as well as explain how they interact with and alter the existing health care system. - 3. explain and critically evaluate media coverage on health care and health reform. - 4. summarize, critically evaluate, and compare and contrast peer-reviewed academic articles from a variety of academic disciplines and journals.
+- 1. apply economic principals, tools, and logic to discuss and examine health and health care issues, including health care systems, markets, and reform proposals. - 2. describe the key components of the Patient Protection and Affordable Care Act (PPACA) and proposed repeal and replace efforts, as well as explain how they interact with and alter the existing health care system. - 3. explain and critically evaluate media coverage on health care and health reform.

+4. summarize, critically evaluate, and compare and contrast peer-reviewed academic articles from a variety of academic disciplines and journals.